-From July 2015 to June 2017, Indigenous Australians in the Northern Territory took their own leave from hospital at nearly 9 times the rate (age-standardised) of non-Indigenous Australians.
+From July 2015 to June 2017, there were 1,200 Indigenous Australians in South Australia who took their own leave from hospital.
+Indigenous Australians in South Australia took their own leave from hospital at 8 times the rate (age-standardised) of non-Indigenous Australians.